The Essential Airport Amenities Guide to LAX

 Parking at LAX

 With the growth in travel at the world’s fourth largest airport, it’s no surprise that parking garages have experienced shortages, so it’s critical to reserve your spot ahead of time.
 The airport offers short- and long-term lots near each terminal, though these are pricier than off-airport options.
 Unfortunately, the onsite airport garages do not accept reservations ahead of time, and they operate on a first come, first served basis, so your best option is to guarantee your LAX parking spot in advance.
+At LAX you can find self and valet parking.
 All discounted parking lots are safe and provide 24-hour free shuttle transportation to terminals.

 Link to Download ParkON Infographic.